Stop Slacking

 AES-256-GCM encryption

 Encrypted on your machine with HKDF-SHA256-derived keys.
-Server stores ciphertext + a wrapped copy of your key (KMS-encrypted at rest).
+Server stores ciphertext only.

 Version history